beastbytes/router-register/Writerside/topics/Router-Register.md

 # RouterRegister

-RouterRegister is a Yii console command package that allows routes to be defined using PHP Attributes in the application source files.
+RouterRegister is a Yii console command package that allows routes to be defined in the application source files using PHP Attributes.
 It generates router groups and routes configuration files from the attributes.

 There are a number of benefits of defining and registering routes using RouterRegister: